 The Allied forces emerged victorious from the war by the end of the summer of 1945, but at a horrible price.
 More than fifty million people lost their lives.
-The world lost not just the soldiers, but it also lost the contributions they would have made later in their lives.
+The world lost not just the soldiers but also the contributions they would have made later in their lives.

-Two military “superpower” nations emerged from the rubble: the United States and the Soviet Union.
-The Soviets used the end of the war as an opportunity to expand their empire.
-Britain, France, and America briefly occupied the conquered nations, and then gradually allowed them to return to self-rule.
+Two military superpower nations emerged from the rubble: the United States and the Soviet Union.
+The Soviets used the war’s end as an opportunity to expand their empire.
+Britain, France, and America briefly occupied the conquered nations, gradually allowing them to return to self-rule.
 The Soviets imposed totalitarian governments throughout the land they occupied in Eastern Europe.

 Representatives of 51 nations met in San Francisco in August 1945.
 They formed the United Nations, an international body that would resolve disputes through diplomacy rather than armed conflict.
 Today more than 180 nations belong to the United Nations.
-The United Nations has made many contributions to world peace but has not prevented war.
+The United Nations has contributed to world peace but has not prevented war.

 Many Jews wished to return to their traditional homeland on the eastern shore of the Mediterranean Sea.
-The British controlled the land, but it was occupied mainly by Arab Muslims.
-The Arabs were upset with Jewish immigrants on what they felt was their land.
+The British controlled the land, though it was occupied mainly by Arab Muslims.
+The Arabs were resentful with Jewish immigrants on what they felt was their land.
 The United Nations declared Israel an independent Jewish homeland in 1948.
-After more than two thousand years, the Jewish people finally had a nation of their own, but they would remain in conflict with its neighbors to this day.
+After more than two thousand years, the Jewish people finally had a nation of their own, but they would remain in conflict with their neighbors.

 The headquarters of the United Nations in New York City.
 Fifty-one nations formed this organization to resolve disputes through diplomacy rather than armed conflict.
 Today more than 180 nations belong to the United Nations.
 The United Nations has made many contributions to world peace, but has not prevented war